-1. Storage: Protected information/assets must be stored in a container approved by the RCMP DSS.
+1. Storage: Protected information/assets must be stored in a container acceptable to the RCMP DSS.
 The container must be located (at minimum) within an "Operations Zone".
-Provisions that meet the requirements (or approved equivalent) outlined in this document must be met while the court reporter is out of the office and on assignment (court reporting).
 As such, the contractor's facility must have an area/room that meets the following criteria:

 Operations Zone Definition An area where access is limited to personnel who work there and to properly escorted visitors.
-Note: The personnel working within the Operational Zone must: possess a valid RCMP Reliability Status (ERS), or be escorted by an individual who possesses a valid ERS Perimeter Must be indicated by a secure perimeter (full height walls and access control at doors.
+Note: The personnel working within the Operational Zone must: possess a valid RCMP Reliability Status (RRS), or be escorted by an individual who possesses a valid RRS Perimeter Must be indicated by a recognizable perimeter or a secure perimeter depending on project needs.
 For example, the controls may be a locked office or suite.
-Monitoring Monitored 24/7 by employees or an electronic intrusion detection system.
+Monitoring Monitored periodically by authorized employees.
 For example, users of the space working at the location are able to observe if there has been a breach of security.